Home / All Posts / How to Install Peel and Stick Over Existing Tile

 FAQ: Can You Install Peel and Stick Tile Over Existing Tile?

-u003cstrongu003e2.
-Can I use peel and stick tiles in my bathroom if there are grout lines?u003c/strongu003e
+Can I use grout on my peel and stick tiles in my bathroom?

 Peel-and-stick tiles typically aren’t designed to be grouted.
 Since the tiles flex a bit, grout can crack over time, so caulk is a better choice if you want to seal the seams.